-Don’t let its low price tag fool you, the Pulsar Thermion XQ38 is a thermal riflescope that is packed full of features and impressive properties that make its low price point hard to believe.
+Don’t let its low price tag fool you; the Pulsar Thermion XQ38 is a thermal riflescope packed with features and impressive properties that make its low price point hard to believe.
 Perfect for professional hunters and those that have been doing this for a while, the XQ38 is one of the best thermal riflescopes in this price range.

-The XQ38 has built-in recording with recoil activation, one-shot zeroing (with a freezing functionality) and it is able to connect to smart devices thanks to its Stream Vision app.
-It boasts a decent 7-hour battery life and has an IPX-7 waterproof rating which means it can be fully submerged in one meter water for up to 30 full minutes.
+The XQ38 has a built-in recording with recoil activation and one-shot zeroing (with a freezing functionality), and it can connect to smart devices thanks to its Stream Vision app.
+It boasts a decent 7-hour battery life and has an IPX-7 waterproof rating, meaning it can be fully submerged in one-meter water for up to 30 minutes.